kallekekale/finnish-weather-pipeline/README.md

 ## Overview

-The pipeline fetches observations from five stations (Tampere, Helsinki, Turku, Oulu, and Rovaniemi) on a daily schedule.
-Raw data is stored in DuckDB and transformed through two dbt layers: a staging model that pivots the raw parameter rows into typed columns, and a mart model that aggregates hourly readings into daily min/avg/max statistics.
+The pipeline fetches observations from five stations (Tampere, Helsinki, Turku, Oulu, and Rovaniemi) on a daily schedule via GitHub Actions.
+Raw data is stored in MotherDuck and transformed through two dbt layers: a staging model that pivots the raw parameter rows into typed columns, and a mart model that aggregates hourly readings into daily min/avg/max statistics.

 ## Stack

 - **Ingestion**: Python + Prefect
-- **Storage**: DuckDB (`data/weather.db`)
+- **Storage**: MotherDuck (cloud DuckDB)
 - **Transformation**: dbt-core with dbt-duckdb adapter
+- **Orchestration**: GitHub Actions (daily cron)
 - **Dashboard**: Streamlit

 ## Architecture